komenteo/komenteo.github.io/README.md

 ## Run site locally

-For now, you have remove the "homepage" entry from ./package.json in order to run the site locally (this var is otherwise used during yarn deploy).
+For now, you have to remove the "homepage" entry from ./package.json in order to run the site locally (this var is otherwise used during yarn deploy).
 For example rename the key "_homepage" (add a underscore).
 Then run